 Yet, Vertical Banking still is banking in the fullest sense.
 Most Niche Banks offer the basic financial services associated with commercial banks, including checking, payment and lending.
 Niche bank customers can open saving accounts or obtain certificates of deposit when the bank in question takes part in a deposit insurance system.

 So, for the most part, it’s size and coverage that tells niche banks apart from the dominant, traditional houses.

 Most niche banks are not nearly as whimsical as Ziggy Stardust’s banking house.
-In fact, most if not all current internet and mobile-based neo-banks fit the definition of niche banks – at least, they solely cater to the online customer.
+In fact, most if not all current internet and mobile-based neo-banks fit the definition of niche banks – at least, where they solely cater to the online customer.
 With digital banking becoming more prevalent among customers of all age groups, this niche is rapidly stretching out of course.

 - The Thailand-based bank TMRW, catering specifically to millenials and Gen-Zs

 - The Islamic banks of Niyah (UK) and Insha (Germany), whose services are tailored to their customer’s religious practice

 - Community banks or banks such as NOW Money, who aim at unbanked or underbanked clients

 - Banks aiming at SMEs, freelancers and solo entrepreneurs, like Kontist for example